Tibetan Medicine Three year Course syllabus

 - Materia Medica

-- Traditional Tibetan Phytotherapy products
+- Traditional Tibetan herbal medicine products

 - Tibetan herbal products manufactured in the West